MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-trial-playbook-defender-microsoft-business-premium.md

 - Protection to all of the Microsoft 365 Business Premium features such as: SharePoint, OneDrive, Office apps, and Microsoft Teams.

 ### Add a domain

 When you purchase Microsoft 365 Business Premium trial, you have the option of using a domain you own, or buying one during the sign-up.

 > [!Note]
 > If you purchased a new domain when you signed up, your domain is all set up and you can move to Add users and assign licenses.
-Go to the admin center at https://admin.microsoft.com.
+Go to the [admin center](admin.microsoft.com).

-1. Choose **Go to setup** to start the wizard.
+1. From the admin center menu, choose **Setup** to start the wizard.

-1. In the **Add domain** step, enter the domain name you want to use (like contoso.com).
+1. Select **Set up email with a custom domain** and then, **Use a domain you already own** such as contoso.com.

+1. Follow the rest of the steps in the wizard to complete the process.

 > [!Important]
 > If you purchased a domain during the sign-up, you will not see Add a domain step here.
 Go to Add users instead.